niplav/site/notes.md

 Perhaps nano-apartments are not economically viable to rent.
-Maybe the fixed cost per apartment is so high that it's not worth it below a certain size – every tenant being an additional burden, plumbing + upkeep of stairways, organising trash & electricity just isn't worth it.
-Or, perhaps, the amount of walls is too big – the more separate apartments you want to create, the more floor-space is going to be used on walls to separate those apartments, and at some fixed point around 15 m² it's just not worth it.
+Maybe the fixed cost per apartment is so high that it's not worth it below a certain size—every tenant being an additional burden, plumbing + upkeep of stairways, organising trash & electricity just isn't worth it.
+Or, perhaps, the amount of walls is too big—the more separate apartments you want to create, the more floor-space is going to be used on walls to separate those apartments, and at some fixed point around 15 m² it's just not worth it.